flare-foundation/docs/docs/user/delegation/managing-delegations.md

 ### Removing Delegations

-1. Open the [Flare Portal](https://portal.flare.network), connect your wallet, and ensure you are connected the network you want.
+1. Open the [Flare Portal](https://portal.flare.network), connect your wallet, and ensure you are connected to the network you want.
 2. On the **Main Account** tab, locate the **FTSO provider delegations** field, and click **Delegate**.
 The **Delegate FTSO providers** window is displayed.
 3. Drag the slider to 0% for one or both of the data providers, and click **Submit**.
 4. Follow the steps to confirm the transaction in your wallet.